bokeh/rbokeh/README.md

 ### Status / Plans

 Currently all glyphs are working except `image_rgba` and `image_url`.
-Also mechanisms are in place to deal ensure consistency with numerical / categorical axes within a figure as well as keeping track of axis ranges.
+Also mechanisms are in place to ensure consistency with numerical / categorical axes within a figure as well as keeping track of axis ranges.

 In rough order of importance / imminence, things to cover next include:

-- Default choices for line, fill, and text attributes
+- Add datetime axis
-- Best mechanism for mapping these attributes based on variables in the data
+- Mapping aesthetics for continuous variables
+- Fig image and friends
+- Mapping aesthetics for other layer types
+- Linking / brushing example
 - R docs
 - More layers for common statistial plots
-- Tooltips / hover / click event handling specification from R
-- Legends
 - Investigate server side / streaming options